sis0004/GitKraken-Glo-Presentation/README.md

 Pro: Already on GitHub
 Con: frustrating to navigate once you're used to Glo/Trello

+### Trello:

+Trello has many of the same card features as Glo boards, but I find the calendar tool to be extremely useful and that is a premuim feature on Trello.

+Pro: many people use it, easy to find templates
+Con: a little more bulky, not all features are free

 ### What else can I do?
 Examples of templates on Trello for other uses
  - Plants
  - Vacation planning

 Now you have all the tools... let's GitGlo-ing!